abishaikollu/ChatBotAI/README.md

 cd backend
 npm install
-create a .env with format given in .env_example.
+create a .env with format given in .env_example. provide your own API KEY in the given format

-To run the application locally, you need to start both the frontend and the backend servers.
+### To run the application locally, you need to start both the frontend and the backend servers.

-Starting the Backend Server
+### Starting the Backend Server

 cd backend
 node app.js

-Starting the Frontend Application
+### Starting the Frontend Application

 In a new terminal window:

 cd frontend